isc-projects/stork/doc/user/demo.rst

 The Stork Environment Simulator can add all the machines available in the demo setup.
-It can stop and start selected Stork agents and the Kea and BIND 9 applications.
-This is useful to simulate communication problems between applications, Stork agents, and the Stork server.
+It can stop and start selected Stork agents and the Kea and BIND 9 daemons.
+This is useful to simulate communication problems between daemons, Stork agents, and the Stork server.

 The Stork Environment Simulator can be found at port 5010 when the demo is running.